srsampson/mFSK/README.md

-### mFSK Modem
+### FSK Modem
-An M-ary 2FSK and 4FSK Modem based on the FSK Modem designed by David Rowe.
+An 2FSK and 4FSK Modem based on the modem designed by David Rowe.
 I have changed it to a Dynamic Library.
 I'm using the Netbeans IDE and have included the export so you can import and compile any changes.
 You can also just burst the ZIP's (for example on a Raspberry Pi) and type ```make```.

 #### Build Instructions
 First copy the ```libfsk.so``` file to ```/usr/local/lib``` Make sure the permissions are set correctly (644).